j0ndough/time-between-days/README.md

 Windows: In order to run this program via command line, [Python 3](https://www.python.org/downloads/) must be installed and added to the system PATH.

-Note: There is no input validation (yet...) when entering dates, so there may be funky behavior if a non-integer date is given.

 ## Goals:

 1. Re-familiarize myself with Python.